Stephanie-Ash/jewellery-art/TESTING.md

 ![Designers App test results](docs/screenshots/test-results/designers-test-results.jpg)

 **Basket App - Views**
-* Get view basket page return a successful HTTP response and use the correct template.
+* The get view basket page view return a successful HTTP response and uses the correct template.
 * The country select box is populated by the country session variable.
 * The Country session variable is set to the profile default country when available.
 * An error message is generated and items removed when arriving on the basket page with out of stock items in the basket.